-Wildlife Faroe Islands is unique, fragile, and deserves respectful encounters.
+Wildlife in the Faroe Islands is unique and fragile, and encounters should always be respectful.
 The islands are home to a remarkable variety of animals — from seabirds nesting on dramatic cliffs to seals resting along quiet coastlines.
-Observing wildlife here can be an unforgettable experience, as long as it’s done with care and respect.
+Observing wildlife here can be an unforgettable experience when done with care and consideration.

-Whether it’s seabirds, seals, or sheep, always observe animals from afar.
-Approaching too closely can cause stress and disrupt natural behaviour, especially during nesting or breeding seasons.
+Whether you encounter seabirds, seals, or sheep, always observe animals from a safe distance.
+Getting too close can cause stress and disrupt natural behaviour, especially during nesting or breeding seasons.

 The Faroese flora is part of a delicate ecosystem.
 Enjoy wild plants with your eyes, not your hands.
-Picking flowers or damaging vegetation can harm local species.
+Picking flowers or damaging vegetation can harm local species and habitats.

-Move slowly, stay quiet, and let animals behave naturally.
-This not only protects them but also rewards you with more authentic encounters — a calm observer sees far more than a noisy crowd.
+Move slowly, stay quiet, and allow animals to behave naturally.
+This not only protects wildlife but also leads to more genuine and rewarding encounters — calm observers often see far more.

-Respect for wildlife Faroe Islands helps preserve the natural balance that has existed here for centuries.
-The Faroese people have lived alongside nature for generations, relying on a careful balance between human activity and wildlife habitats.
-As a visitor, your behaviour can directly affect animals and their environment — small choices make a big difference.
+Respect for wildlife in the Faroe Islands helps preserve a natural balance that has existed for centuries.
+The Faroese people have lived alongside nature for generations, maintaining a careful relationship between human activity and wildlife habitats.
+As a visitor, your behaviour directly affects animals and their environment — and even small choices can make a big difference.

 For more information on responsible travel, visit Visit Faroe Islands.